drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Phenoxypyrimidines: Non Additivity

-In the phenoxypyrimidine series, it has been observed that the mono-methyl substituted analogs at C-2 or at C-4 have biological activities close to that of the unsubstituted compound.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/phenoxypyrimidines-non-additivity-09e4b96b'><i class='fa fa-play' aria-hidden='true'></i></button>In the phenoxypyrimidine series, it has been observed that the mono-methyl substituted analogs at C-2 or at C-4 have biological activities close to that of the unsubstituted compound.
 On the contrary, the analog with the two methyl groups, is three times more potent.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer